waywardgeek/twocats/README.md

 TwoCats
 =======

-TwoCats is a sequential memory and compute time hard key derivation function that maximizes an attackers time*memory cost for guessing passwords.
+TwoCats is a sequential memory and compute time hard password hashing scheme that maximizes an attackers time*memory cost for guessing passwords.
 Christian Forler and Alexander Peslyak (aka SolarDesigner) provided most of the ideas that I have combined in TwoCats.
 While they may not want credit for this work, it belongs to them more than me.